dttrue/Electronics-inventory-web-app/README.md

 ## Stylish Item Cards

 - The web application displays resources using stylish item cards.
-Each item card includes a resource name, price, stock counr, desrciption, and an attractive image.
+Each item card includes a resource name, price, stock count, desrciption, and an attractive image.
 The CSS styles for the item cards are defined in the `styles.css` file.
-You can customize these styles to create a unique and visually applealing design.
+You can customize these styles to create a unique and visually appealing design.

 ## Increment and Decrement Options